cacosta88/RPGF-Splitter/README.md

 # RPGF-Splitter
-Quick experimental build to add equal eth splitting to eth splitter
+Quick experimental build to add equal eth splitting to eth splitter.
+See Master branch